void

 Český lev,10.9.1871

-Janeček was according to Švejk a gypsy from Plzeň who in 1879 was sentenced to death for a double murder, had his execution postponed by a day due to the birthday of Kaiser Franz Joseph I., then posthumously rehabilitated because it was discovered that the guilty was another Janeček.
+Janeček was according to Švejk a gypsy from Plzeň who in 1879 was sentenced to death for a double murder, had his execution postponed by a day due to the birthday of Emperor Franz Joseph I., then posthumously rehabilitated because it was discovered that the guilty was another Janeček.
 This is a story Švejk tells his fellow inmates in the arrest at Hauptwache in Brucker Lager.

 Background